Solar Panel Warranty Cleaning Requirements — What Manufacturers Actually Demand

 Most solar panel warranties require specific cleaning methods.
 Ignoring them risks voiding $10,000+ in coverage.
 Here's what Australia's major manufacturers actually require.

 Australia has over 4.2 million rooftop solar installations.
-Each of those systems comes with manufacturer warranties — typically a 10–12 year product warranty and a 25–30 year performance warranty.
-These are substantial coverage commitments worth $5,000–$15,000 per household.
+Each system comes with manufacturer warranties — typically a 10–12 year product warranty and a 25–30 year performance warranty.
+These coverage commitments are worth $5,000–$15,000 per household.

-What most solar owners don’t know is that those warranties come with maintenance obligations.
-Get cleaning wrong, and you may find yourself with a warranty claim denial when you need it most.
+Most solar owners don’t know these warranties come with maintenance obligations.
+Get the solar panel warranty cleaning requirements wrong, and you may face a claim denial when you need coverage most.

 1. Panels must be kept reasonably clean

-2. Cleaning must be performed using approved methods and materials
+2. Cleaning must use approved methods and materials only

-3. Damage resulting from improper cleaning is excluded from warranty coverage
+3. Damage from improper cleaning voids warranty coverage

-The specific language varies by manufacturer, but the principle is consistent: the warranty assumes you’re doing your part.
+The specific language varies by brand.
+But the principle stays consistent: the warranty assumes you’re doing your part to maintain the panels.

 What Australia’s Major Manufacturers Require